rakusan2/FRC-NT-Client/README.md

     - **type** - The type of the callback.
 Possible Types are: "add", "update", "delete", "flagChange"
     - **id** - The ID of the Entry
     - **flags** - The flags of the Entry
+    - **getCurrent** - immediatly callback if connected with known entries
 - `.removeListener(listener)`
     - Removes the specified listener
     - **listener** - The Listener returned from `.addListener()`